Is solar energy the future ?

 The peak power rating (kWp) is the maximum output according under standard test conditions (not the maximum possible output).
 Solar panels must withstand heat, cold, rain and hail for many years.
 Many crystalline silicon module manufacturers offer a warranty that guarantees electrical production for 10 years at 90% of rated power output and 25 years at 80%.
 Basics About Photovoltaic and Solar Systems

-NEW IN ENERGY STORAGE
+NEW IN BATTERY STORAGE

-INTERNATIONAL SHIPPINGWe partnered with the two largest logistic companies in the world Deutsche Post – DHL and Deutsche Bahn – Schenker to be able to serve customers in every hidden corner of the Earth.
+WE DELIVER TO ALL COUNTRIESWe partnered with the two largest logistic companies in the world Deutsche Post – DHL and Deutsche Bahn – Schenker to be able to serve customers in every hidden corner of the Earth.
 We deliver to all countries except Syria, Yemen and Somalia.

 Need a quick reply to your questions?
 Fill the form, we will reply in max 24h.